withastro/docs/src/pages/en/core-concepts/astro-pages.md

 **File Routes** are script files that end with the `.js` or `.ts` extension and are located within the `src/pages/` directory.
 These can build non-HTML pages, like .json or .xml, or even assets such as images.

-Built filenames and extensions are based on the source file's name, ex: `src/pages/data.json.ts` will be built to match the `/data.json` route in your final build.
+The `.js` or `.ts` extension will be removed during the build process.
+For example, `src/pages/data.json.ts` will be built to match the `/data.json` route.

 ```js
 // Example: src/pages/builtwith.json.ts